CapChrisCap/serverless-graphql-boilerplate/README.md

 # Reduced Serverless GraphQL Boilerplate (without application)

 This starter kit is an opinionated set of tools combined to help you get started building a Serverless application with an GraphQL endpoint and deploy them to production in minutes.
+Most of the code is used from the [serverless-graphql](https://github.com/serverless/serverless-graphql) project.

 This example uses the following technologies: